Insults and interruptions mar first Trump-Biden debate

 “I think that the country would be better served if we allowed both people to speak with fewer interruptions.
 I’m appealing to you, sir, to do that,” Wallace said.

-When Trump said he should tell Biden the same thing, Wallace said: “Well, frankly, you’ve been doing more interrupting.”

-As of Tuesday evening, 1.4 million Americans already had cast early ballots.
-With time running out to change minds or influence the small sliver of undecided voters, the stakes were enormous as the two White House candidates took the stage five weeks before the Nov.
+As of Tuesday evening, more than 1.3 million Americans already had cast early ballots.
+With time running out to change minds or influence the small sliver of undecided voters, the stakes were enormous as the two candidates took the stage five weeks before the Nov.
 3 Election Day.

+Trump has more debates with Biden scheduled for October, while Vice President Mike Pence and Biden’s vice presidential running mate, Kamala Harris, have a debate next week.

+Tuesday’s debate followed months of racial justice protests over police brutality against Black Americans, which were mostly peaceful but sometimes led to violent clashes between liberal and right-wing protesters.

-Trump, asked if he was willing to condemn white supremacists and tell them to stand down, initially said he would be willing to do anything for peace but then said most of the violence was from the left wing.
+Trump, who has seized on the unrest to push a “law-and-order” message, was asked if he was willing to also condemn white supremacists and tell them to stand down.
+He initially said he would be willing to do anything for peace but then said most of the violence was from the left wing.

 “This is not a right-wing problem.
 This is left wing,” he said.

-He also repeated his unfounded complaints that mail-in ballots would lead to widespread fraud in the election and declined to commit to accepting the results of the election or commit to a peaceful transfer of power if he loses the election.
+Trump also repeated his unfounded complaints that mail-in ballots would lead to widespread election fraud and declined to commit to accepting the results of the election or commit to a peaceful transfer of power if he loses the election.

 “If I see tens of thousands of ballots being manipulated, I can’t go along with that,” he said.
 “This is going to be a fraud like you’ve never seen.”